 When, where and how will this CANpractice course take place?

-Your self-directed, online learning will begin from Monday 12th February 2023.
+Your self-directed, online learning will formally begin from Monday 16th September 2024.

 Compulsory virtual classroom sessions (via Zoom):

-These three virtual classroom sessions will be recorded and made available in your learning portal within 10 business days.
-The virtual classroom sessions are compulsory and count towards your learning hours.
-You will need to watch the classroom sessions online if you are unable to attend in person.
+These three virtual classroom sessions will be recorded and made available in your learning portal if you cannot attend on the designated evenings.
+The virtual classroom sessions count towards your learning hours and need to be watched before the in- person component.

 In-person practical training: